0xS4D/ZeusTemplate/README.md

 # ZeusTemplate

-A starter for React with using Vite, Tailwind, Eslint and React Router Dom v6.
+A starter for React using Vite, Tailwind, Eslint and React Router Dom v6.

 ![Screenshot](screenshot.png)